Post Insurance Payments

 If the EOB indicates an item that is not currently pending the insurance company, the item will drop to the Manual Report for your review.
 This may have happened because your practice changed the status of a charge after the claim was submitted.

-Partner creates a unique Claim ID# when it creates each claim.
+PCC creates a unique claim ID number when it processes each claim.
 When insurance carriers respond, they use the same Claim ID number.
-When auto-posting, Partner attempts to match claim ID #s and will drop any other communication from the insurance carrier to the Manual Report.
+When auto-posting, PCC attempts to match claim ID #s.
+If it can’t find a claim ID that matches, it will drop any other communication from the insurance carrier to the Manual Report.

-If the insurance carrier returns a claim ID that does not match one in the Partner database, the item will drop to the Manual Report for your review.
+If the insurance carrier returns a claim ID that does not match one in your PCC database, the item will drop to the Manual Report for your review.

 Claim total was negative